JaipalSinghB/Instagram-User-analytics/README.md

 # Project Description -: This project is about finding the important solutions of
-questions which further helps to improve the platform for users and business perspectives.
-For example in this project I try to find some useful insights from data for marketing team for further help in their campaigns from promoting some ads to find not so active users to engage with platform etc. and also from investors metrics I tried to find some useful insights.
+questions which further helps to improve the platform for users and business perspectives.For example in this project I try to find some useful insights from data for marketing team for further help in their campaigns from promoting some ads to find not so active users to engage with platform etc. and also from investors metrics I tried to find some useful insights.